Scalf99/e/README.md

 - `url`: The URL to the generated transcript
 - `type`: The file type (usually HTML)
 - `size`: The file size in bytes
+- `isPlaceholder`: Boolean indicating if this is a placeholder transcript

 ## Error Handling